Academic Profile of Elizabeth Koutoupi-Kitis

 The thesis was a major and at the time the most comprehensive critique of Grice’s Program of Logic and Conversation.
 The notion of conversational implicature was redefined in terms of intentionality and the principle of relevance, which was identified as dominant in this type of implicature and in communication.
 Many instances of Grice’s conversational implicature were found to be just contextual assumptions ordinarily surrounding speech-events, often explainable in terms of knowledge frames and scripts.
 It was argued that the notions of ‘frame’ and ‘script’ (as borrowed from cognitive science at the time) played a paramount role in communication, structuring underpinning background knowledge, and that implicature had to be ‘liberated’ from such contextual assumptions.
 Conventional implicature was also discussed and criticized.
 The thesis can claim a pioneering role (very early in the day), not only in positing the maxim of relevance as the major determinant of implicature, but also in showing how insights from various trends emerging at the time in other disciplines can be brought to bear on the analysis of implicature and on pragmatics in general.
 The thesis uses concepts and tools from the burgeoning fields at the time of cognitive science (e.g., frames, scripts, knowledge representation theories) and conversation analysis (ethnomethodology).

-Her skills extend to language teacher-training, various fields in applied linguistics such as EAP, intercultural pragmatics, inter-language pragmatics (ILP, ELT), interethnic communication (ESOL), semantics-pragmatics in translation; she’s an expert in the field of discourse markers and connectives (theoretical and applied), multimodality (advertising /logo/cartoon /political discourse, journalese), but also in (Critical) Discourse Analysis/Studies (CDA/CDS); additionally, as a pragmatician and specifically involved in the field, she has expertise in the language impairment of autistic individuals (semantics, primarily pragmatics in ASC).
+Her skills extend to language teacher-training, various fields in applied linguistics such as EAP, intercultural pragmatics, inter-language pragmatics (ILP, ELT), interethnic communication (ESOL), semantics-pragmatics in translation; she’s an expert in the field of discourse markers and connectives (theoretical and applied), multimodality (advertising /logo/cartoon /political discourse, journalese), but also in (Critical) Discourse Analysis/Studies (CDA/CDS); additionally, as a pragmatician and specifically involved in the field, she has expertise in the language impairment of autistic individuals (semantics, primarily pragmatics in ASD/ASC).

 Skills